Databingo/aih/README.md

 # aih

 ## Introduce
-Use ChatGPT-3.5-turbo in terminal to escape the freqent "An error occurred" of OpenAI's website.
+Use ChatGPT-3.5-turbo in terminal to escape the frequent "An error occurred" of OpenAI's website.

 Current functions:
 1. Assist you chat with ChatGPT-3.5-turbo from terminal.